silviooosilva/CacheerPHP/docs/example05.md

 $Cacheer = new Cacheer($options);

-// URL da API e chave de cache
+// API URL and cache key
 $apiUrl = 'https://jsonplaceholder.typicode.com/posts';
 $cacheKey = 'api_response_' . md5($apiUrl);

-// Verificando se a resposta da API já está no cache
+// Checking if the API response is already in the cache
 $cachedResponse = $Cacheer->getCache($cacheKey);

 if ($Cacheer->isSuccess()) {
-    // Use a resposta do cache
+    // Use the cache response
     $response = $cachedResponse;
 } else {
-    // Faça a chamada à API e armazene a resposta no cache
+    // Call the API and store the response in the cache
     $response = file_get_contents($apiUrl);
     $Cacheer->putCache($cacheKey, $response);
 }

-// Usando a resposta da API (do cache ou da chamada)
+// Using the API response (from cache or call)
 $data = json_decode($response, true);
 print_r($data);